WTX

 More benchmarks are available at https://github.com/diesel-rs/metrics.

-To use this functionality, it necessary to activate the postgres
+To use this functionality, it is necessary to activate the postgres

 feature.